Is ‘Deltacron’ a new Covid variant or a laboratory error?

 ‘Deltacron’: New Covid variant or laboratory error?

-Scientist claims to have discovered variant combining characteristics of Delta and Omicron, but experts dismissive and warn against scaremongering
+Scientist claims to have discovered variant combining characteristics of Delta and Omicron strains, but experts dismissive and warn against scaremongering

 Related video: Why are millions of people not yet vaccinated against Covid?